 My third design ended up being two cards.
 I wanted to use the chevron/floral patterned paper, and the pattern that is a reverse of it.
 I laid them together to cut down the panels so that I could ensure they would fit together probably with a continuous pattern.
 I realised this left me spare panels (the opposite piece of each of the panels I needed for my initial card) so I decided to make a second card that would be the opposite.

 I adhered the patterned paper panels to their cardbases and added the Mauve Moondust peel-offs all around the edges as well as along the join between the two panels.
 I cut banners from two different patterned papers, matted them on card that matches the card bases and adhered them into place.
-I then added one of the epoxy sticker sentiments to each card and finished off with enamel dots.
+I then added one of the Summer Fruits epoxy sticker sentiments to each card and finished off with some of the Summer Fruits enamel dots.

 Aloha Friday – Happy Summer